 This homemade razzleberry pie is one of my all time favorite pies!
 Filled with 3 different types of berries and topped with a beautiful lattice crust.

 Raspberries, blackberries and blueberries are piled into this delicious pie.
 Those are three of my favorite kinds of berries!
 Just use whatever you have on hand. :) Raspberries are definitely my favorite berry though.
 I used this pie crust recipe as the base.

 - Let berries thaw.
 Combine mixed berries in a bowl and allow to thaw.

-TIP: If you’re feeling adventurous, you could also try a braided crust.
+If you’re feeling adventurous, you could also try a braided crust.
 It’s easier than you think and is a total show stopper!
 You can also use a fork to press the edges of the crust.
 You could even skip the crust on top and add an easy crumble topping or cinnamon streusel.

 Top with homemade whipped cream for the ultimate razzleberry pie!
-Mmm…enj0y!
+Mmm…enjoy!

 - 2 pie crusts , unbaked

 - 4 cups frozen mixed berries , see note